 To give hope for a better future for all Americans in Puerto Rico by returning every house to a home, ensuring healthy and self-sustaining communities, updated education, fully functioning public schools, and working towards ensuring Puerto Rico's equality as part of the United States of America.

-PNW for Puerto Rico is providing short to long-term assistance until long-term government help is able to step in, or until human lives are no longer in danger and restored to normalcy.
+PNW for Puerto Rico is providing short to long-term assistance until human lives are no longer in danger and restored to some kind of normalcy.

 All PNW for Puerto Rico Relief's activities are guided by Four Humanitarian Principals